-While searching the house, which our client allegedly consented to, officers found over a pound of marijuana, about ten Ecstasy tablets, pay-owe sheets, a scale and empty baggies commonly used for sales.
+While searching the house, which our client allegedly consented to, officers found over a pound of marijuana, about ten Ecstasy tablets, pay-owe sheets, a digital scale and empty baggies commonly used for sales.
 When officers found the items, they assured our client that nothing would happen, as they were there for his brother and not him, although they seized all of the above items.
 Five months passed and nothing happened.
-Our client was amazed that the officers appeared to be good for their word.
+Our client was amazed that the officers actually appeared to have told the truth and had been good for their word.

 In the sixth month, however, our client was advised that a complaint warrant had been issued for his arrest, as a complaint had been filed alleging three felonies.
-There was one count for possession of marijuana for sales (Health and Safety Code Section 11359), one count for possession of methamphetamine for sales (Health and Safety Code Section 11378) and one count for possession of methamphetamine (Health and Safety Code Section 11378), for the Ecstasy.
-The case was filed in Pomona.
+There was one count for possession of marijuana for sales (Health and Safety Code Section 11359), one count for possession of methamphetamine for sales (Health and Safety Code Section 11378) and one count for possession of methamphetamine (Health and Safety Code Section 11378).
+The case was filed in Pomona Superior Court.
 As it turned out, the officers were not good for their word.

 The prosecution’s case was problematic because the layout of the house was such that police arguably had no reason to search more than our client’s brother’s room, let alone seek consent to search the entire house, regardless of whether our client consented to such a search (which he did not).
 In other words, once the police had taken care of serving the search warrant on the client’s brother, they were done.
-They had no reason to continue searching for anything else.Without All the Details, What Happened?: Pomona, possession of over a pound of marijuana, methamphetamine, ecstasy, scale, pay-owe sheets, negotiated to no jail, but probation, fine of $2,350 and 30 days of Cal-Trans.
+They had no reason to continue searching for anything else, but they gratuitously did so.Without All the Details, What Happened?
+Pomona, possession of over a pound of marijuana, methamphetamine, ecstasy, digital scale, pay-owe sheets, negotiated to no jail, but probation, fine of $2,350 and 30 days of Cal-Trans.